ArjunSubramonian/wl-test-exploration/README.md

 ## License

-Some utilities code files are adapted from the [PyTorch Geometric library](https://github.com/pyg-team/pytorch_geometric); these files contain PyTorch Geometric's copyright notice.
+Some utilities code files are adapted from the [PyTorch Geometric library](https://github.com/pyg-team/pytorch_geometric) and [nifty repository](https://github.com/chirag126/nifty); these files contain the appropriate copyright notices.
 All other code is written by the authors.